StarbirdTech/AI-Blueprints/deep-learning/super-resolution-with-fsrcnn/README.md

 1. Model:

-- Run the model architecture, which will do the feature extraction, shrinking, non-linear mapping, expanding and deconvolution.
+- Run the model architecture, which will do the feature extraction, shrinking, non-linear mapping, expanding, and deconvolution.

 2. Dataloader / preprocessing: